russellwmoore/stocks-game/README.md

 ### Stocks ++

+Stocks++ is a lightweight game made in JavaScript (Node, Express, React/Redux, Postgres).
+Each user that signs up is given an arbitrary amount of money to purchase stocks.
+You can view your complete transaction history and your current portfolio value with up to the second stock prices.

 Clone down and run `npm i` in root folder and create a postgres db called `ttp`.

 Create an account at https://iexcloud.io.
 Create a .env file with the following info from your iexcloud account: